Bookcase

 by Simon Haykin

 A very theoretical approach to neural networks.
-I enjoyed it, but it requires at least an undergraduate degree level-understanding of mathematics. if you are a programmer who is simply NN-curious and this is the first book you pick up, God help you.
+I enjoyed it, but it requires at least an undergraduate degree level-understanding of mathematics.
+If you are a programmer who is simply NN-curious and this is the first book you pick up, God help you.